-Note: This past June, The New York Times ran an article about Santander’s takeover of the failed Spanish bank, Banco Popular.
+Earlier this year, The New York Times published an article about Santander’s takeover of the failed Spanish bank, Banco Popular.
 The similarity in names caused a DA reader to express some concern about BPNA.
 To quote myself from a Forum post,

 Popular Direct is a division of Banco Popular North America, which is a subsidiary of the Puerto Rico-based bank holding company, Popular, Inc. I can find no connections between Popular, Inc. and the Spanish Banco Popular.

 When compared to the 175 similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide and require a minimum deposit of $10k or less, Popular Direct’s 4-year Popular Direct CD APY currently ranks second.